 The use of plant-based milk is on the rise.
-More and more people are opting for non-dairy alternatives like almond milk, soy milk, cashew milk, coconut milk and even rice milk.
-These plant-based options offer a variety of benefits, both health and environmental, but most of them are too time- or labour-intensive to DIY.
+More and more people are opting for non-dairy alternatives like almond milk, soy milk, cashew milk, coconut milk, and even rice milk.
+These plant-based options offer a variety of benefits, both health and environmental, but most of them are too time- or labor-intensive to DIY.

-Oat milk, however, is a shining example of a non-dairy milk that is quick, cheap and easy to whip up in your own kitchen.
+Oat milk, however, is a shining example of non-dairy milk that is quick, cheap, and easy to whip up in your own kitchen.
 Plus, it is much more sustainable than some of its nut-based counterparts like almond milk, as it requires a lot less water to produce.

 Another eco-friendly advantage to oat milk is that its ingredients do not have to be shipped from far-away tropical countries or fragile ecosystems like coconut or soy milk.
 Instead, they can be locally sourced from small farmers, meaning that everyone’s a winner.

-Many prefer oat milk to other non-dairy alternatives because IT.
+Many prefer oat milk to other non-dairy alternatives because of IT.
 IS.
 SO.
 CREAMY.
-And it has a delicious taste that is not overpowering but also not so subtle that it gets lost among other stronger flavours.
+And it has a delicious taste that is not overpowering but also not so subtle that it gets lost among other stronger flavors.

 Making your own oat milk at home is as simple as it gets.
 I love any kitchen hack that will save me money and/or time, and this recipe ticks both those boxes.
 It’s also helped me out of a couple of panicked breakfast moments, after opening the fridge to find there was no milk for my cup of tea.
 (As a Brit, the idea of drinking an English breakfast tea without milk of some kind is mildly repulsive to me.)

-Thankfully, within a matter of minutes, calm and serenity was restored as I blitzed together some oat milk and happily sipped my morning caffeine fix.
+Thankfully, within a matter of minutes, calm and serenity were restored as I blitzed together some oat milk and happily sipped my morning caffeine fix.

 Once you’ve made the milk, transfer it to a reusable jar or container and store it in the fridge.
 It should keep for up to five days.
 The best part about making this yourself is that you can make as much or as little as you want, depending on how much milk your house gets through.